debeando/go-common/README.md

 # go-common

 Golang library for common projects on DeBeAndo.
+When the module is mature or complex, is exported to other repository.

 ## Usage